Web Banner-01

 Regulatory Reform of Rodenticides in China

-• In 1997, China promulgated its first pesticide management regulations.
+In 1997, China promulgated its first “Pesticide Management Regulations.”

-Administrative authorities: ICAMA (Institute for the Control of Agrochemicals, MOA).
+Regulatory authorities: ICAMA (Institute for the Control of Agrochemicals, MOA).

-• In 2002, China promulgated its first Regulations on the Safety Management of Hazardous Chemicals and a List of Extremely Toxic Chemicals.
+In 2002, China promulgated its first “Regulations on the Safety Management of Hazardous Chemicals” and a “List of Extremely Toxic Chemicals.”

 • In 2005, the Ministry of Public Security promulgated the Measures for the Administration of Permits for the Purchase and Road Transportation of Extremely Toxic Chemicals.

-Administrative authorities: (MPS) Ministry of Public Security.
+Regulatory authorities: (MPS) Ministry of Public Security.

 • In 2007, National Standards (China’s GB) for Bromadiolone and Brodifacoum were introduced.